mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 ### Just an old pattern?

 The CQRS pattern was first introduced by Greg Young and Udi Dahan.
 They took inspiration from a pattern called Command Query Separation which was defined by Bertrand Meyer in his book “Object Oriented Software Construction” (1988).
-The main idea behind Command Query Separation is: “A method should either change the state of an object, or return a result, but not both.
+The main idea behind Command Query Separation is: A method should either change the state of an object, or return a result, but not both.
 In other words, asking the question should not change the answer.

 CQRS goes some steps further than Meyer's idea.